tomato42/tls13-spec/draft-ietf-tls-tls13.md

 responsible for verifying that the other's certificate is valid and has not expired or been revoked.

-The general goal of the key exchange process is to create a pre_master_secret known to the communicating parties and not to attackers.
-The pre_master_secret will be used to generate the master_secret (see
+The general goal of the key exchange process is to create a master_secret known to the communicating parties and not to attackers (see
-{{computing-the-master-secrets}}).
+{{computing-the-master-secret}}).
 The master_secret is required to generate the Finished messages and record protection keys (see {{server-finished}} and
 {{key-calculation}}).
-By sending a correct Finished message, parties thus prove that they know the correct pre_master_secret.
+By sending a correct Finished message, parties thus prove that they know the correct master_secret.

 ####  Anonymous Key Exchange